Mirmuxsin/laragram/README.md

 </p>

 ## Installation
-> This package required Laravel ^5.5 or newer
+> This package is required Laravel ^5.5 or newer

 First, install Laragram package, and make sure that the database connection settings are correct!